frraahn/Technology-and-Information-System/README.md

 </details>

 Feel free to explore each assignment directory to view my assignments!
-For any inquiries or questions, you can reach me at [fnurzahin@gmail.com].
+For any inquiries or questions, you can reach me at [fnurzahin@graduate.utm.my].